 Keywords by Download from Simple Habit

 Keywords by Download can be a great help to take a sneak peek at competitors’ best organic keywords.
-In the above screenshot, you see the most download bringing keywords of Simple Habit: Sleep Meditation.
+In the above screenshot, you see the keywords that bring in the most organic downloads to Simple Habit: Sleep Meditation.
 Since Simple Habit also ranks for branding keywords, it is no surprise that users interested in Calm, Breethe or Headspace can also download Simple Habit to give it a try.
 This also shows how important it is to rank for the brand keywords.

 Category Keywords for Health & Fitness

 The last feature to pay attention to in the Keyword Spy feature is the Category Keywords section where you see the most popular keywords of any category.
-For the Health & Fitness category, we can see a great interest in fitness apps – which makes sense since it’s that time of the year 🙂 But still, some brand keywords such as “calm” hand “headspace” still managed to get into many fitness and diet-related keywords.
+For the Health & Fitness category, we can see a great interest in fitness apps.
+Don’t forget that there are also seasonal trends for these keywords.
+But still, some brand keywords such as “calm” and “headspace” still managed to get into many fitness and diet-related keywords.
 And it seems like “sleep” and “sleep sounds” still remain at the top, which shows a good opportunity for Relax Melodies.

 Keyword Research for Relax Melodies